HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 id: '1'
 # The color of the wrap (not required)
 color: '#ff0000'
+# The name applied to the item when wrapped
+wrap-name: '<red>Something cool'
+# The lore applied to the item when wrapped
+wrap-lore:
+  - 'hello!'
 # The physical wrap to apply (not required)
 physical: # A physical wrapper (not required)
 ```